joshuar500/shareshi/README.md

 # DB Setup
-We Sequelize for the ORM and Postgres to connect to it.
+We use Sequelize for the ORM and Postgres to connect to it.
+The values are hardcoded for now.